thisisqubika/java-coding-challenge/README.md

  - H2 embedded database
  - Spring Data JPA

-> Be free to add any necessary dependency you need to achieve the challenge but please keep the above technologies and versions in the project as they already are.
+> Be free to add any necessary dependency you need to achieve the challenge but please, keep the above technologies and versions in the project as they already are.

 ## Challenge introduction